 As read-only or updateable at the cursor or field level.

 With the cursor keyset located on the server.

 Sensitive to underlying table changes caused by other applications (such as membership, sort, inserts, updates, and deletes).

 Existing on either the server or the client.

-In some multiuser applications it is very important for the data presented to the end user to be as current as possible.
-A classic example of such a system is an airline reservation system, where many users might be contending for the same seat on a given flight (and therefore, a single record).
+In some multi-user applications it is vitally important for the data presented to the end user to be as current as possible.
+A classic example of such a system is an airline reservation system, where many users might be contending for the same seat on a given flight (and thus, a single record).
 In a case like this, the application design must handle concurrent operations on a single record.

 In other applications, concurrency is not as important.
 In such cases, the expense involved in keeping the data current at all times cannot be justified.

 A cursor also keeps track of the current position in a result set.
 Think of the cursor position as a pointer to the current record, similar to the way an array index points to the value at that particular location in the array.

 The type of cursor employed by your application also affects the ability to move forward and backward through the rows in a result set; this is sometimes called scrollability.
 The ability to move forward and backward through a result set adds to the complexity of the cursor, and is therefore more expensive to implement.
 For this reason, you should ask for a cursor with this functionality only when necessary.